 Also, I would like to make you aware that a new leather motorcycle jacket will ‘give’ with wear over time and start to fit your own body uniquely.

 2. Check the jacket has full Armor built-in

-Making sure any motorcycle jacket you purchase has full armor built-in is another important point when making a purchase, whether it be a leather or fabric type jacket such as an adventure-styled motorcycle jacket.
+Making sure any motorcycle jacket you purchase has full armour built-in is another important point when making a purchase, whether it be a leather or fabric type jacket such as an adventure-styled motorcycle jacket.

-The purpose of the armor is to absorb the initial shock from any crash you may have.
+The purpose of the armour is to absorb the initial shock from any crash you may have.
 An unexpected incident may not necessarily be a high-speed crash but could result from a low-speed accident or just falling off your motorcycle while taking it off-road while negotiating rocks or similar.

-You will need to make sure that CE-approved armor is present in the jacket and check that none of the armor within the jacket digs into you when you move your arms or turn your head from left to right.
+You will need to make sure that CE-approved armour is present in the jacket and check that none of the armour within the jacket digs into you when you move your arms or turn your head from left to right.

-As you can see from the photograph, the back armor within my motorcycle jacket is removable.
+As you can see from the photograph, the back armour of my motorcycle jacket is removable.
 Make sure you feel comfortable wearing the jacket so you can fully concentrate on riding your motorcycle rather than keeping on having to adjust a jacket.

 3. Make sure the jacket has good stitching

-You should check all the jacket’s stitching to make sure that there are no faults to it.
+You should check all the jacket’s stitching to make sure that there are no faults in it.
 A good quality motorcycle jacket should have overlay stitching or triple stitching, which will add to the jacket’s longevity.